ana-stanojevic/ana-stanojevic/README.md

 ## What I’m Building

-Limen is an AI-native platform for decision support, opportunity evaluation, and professional growth.
+Skaut Careers is an AI-native platform for decision support, opportunity evaluation, and professional growth.

 The platform is being developed as a collection of modular AI systems that help transform information into structured decisions and actionable next steps.